rashmishreev/DATA-228-Big-Data-Tech-App/README.md

 #### Top 10 ATMs with Highest Inactive Transactions
 ![Top 10 Inactive ATMs](/images/Top%2010%20ATMs%20with%20the%20highest%20percentage%20of%20'inactive'%20transactions.png)
-This visualization shows the ATMs with the highest percentage of failed transactions helping the bank identify problematic ATMs that need immediate attention or maintenance, improving overall customer experience.
+The query result shows the ATMs with the highest percentage of failed transactions helping the bank identify problematic ATMs that need immediate attention or maintenance, improving overall customer experience.

 #### ATM Failures by Weather Conditions